 Who was Linnaeus?

-Carl Linnaeus is famous for his work in Taxonomy: the science of identifying, naming and classifying organisms (plants, animals, bacteria, fungi & more).
+Carl Linnaeus is famous for his work in taxonomy: the science of identifying, naming and classifying organisms (plants, animals, bacteria, fungi and more).

 Click on the tiles below to find out more about who Linnaeus was, why he remains an important figure today, and what work the Linnean Society and Linnean Learning are doing in his name.

 Linnaeus loved exploring nature in his garden from an early age.
 Here you'll find a short history of the early years of Linnaeus' life

 Did you know Linnaeus was a professor, scientist AND doctor?
 He had an impressive career which still affects the way we work today.

 Every species has its own unique scientific name that is chosen by the individual or team that discovers it.
 The name usually reflects something about the species itself.